Zwerg93/Portfolio/README.md

 # Portfolio
-This is my Portfolio page.
-I hope its not to complex :3
+This is a project for native TS an Webpack, to make an angular like framework, that is really fast.